 Fe-Mn deposits

-Ferromanganese (Fe-Mn) deposits are potentially the most important output of Ni from the modern ocean, but estimating the size of this sink has remained challenging.
+Ferromanganese (Fe-Mn) deposits are potentially the most important output of Ni from the modern ocean but estimating the size of this sink has remained challenging.
+Ferromanganese deposits exist as crusts, nodules and dispersed minerals, with Fe-Mn crusts receiving significant attention in marine Ni budgets.
+Nickel is enriched in Fe-Mn crusts relative to seawater by ca. 106 (e.g., Li and Schoonmaker, 2003) and is primarily associated with Mn phases, rather than Fe (e.g., Hens et al., 2019; Koschinsky and Hein, 2003; Peacock and Sherman, 2007a).
+Peacock and Sherman, (2007b) developed a surface complexation model for the sorption of Ni onto hexagonal birnessite, an analog for natural phyllomanganates.
+Using their model with some assumptions, they predicted the dissolved Ni seawater concentration in equilibrium with birnessite, and, while an approximation, their results (7.2 nM) are surprisingly similar to concentrations found in modern seawater (2-12nM) (e.g., Archer et al., 2020; Bruland, 1980; Cameron and Vance, 2014; Yang et al., 2020).

 Previous estimates vary by an order of magnitude, which may be a consequence of the different approaches to quantifying the flux (Cameron and Vance, 2014; Gall et al., 2013; Little et al., 2020).
-(Li and Schoonmaker, 2003)(Hens et al., 2019; Koschinsky and Hein, 2003; Peacock and Sherman, 2007a)(Peacock and Sherman, 2007b)(Archer et al., 2020; Bruland, 1980; Cameron and Vance, 2014; Yang et al., 2020)Cameron and Vance (2014) estimated the flux of Ni into Fe-Mn deposits by coupling the Ni marine budget with the better constrained Mo marine budget.
+Past studies have either assumed Fe-Mn crust or Mn-rich pelagic sediments are representative of the entire sink.
+We propose that these are not mutually exclusive and represent two distinct sinks, as suggested by previous authors (Gueguen and Rouxel, 2021).
+Gall et al. (2013) estimated the flux of Ni into Fe-Mn deposits by multiplying the accumulation rate of Fe-Mn crust and nodules (based on of five samples) by the average Fe-Mn crust concentration and an unexplained estimated seafloor coverage and calculated a total flux of 5.1x108 Ni mol/yr.
+Cameron and Vance (2014) estimated the flux of Ni into Fe-Mn deposits by coupling the Ni marine budget with the better constrained Mo marine budget.
 By multiplying the Mo flux into Fe-Mn deposits by the average Ni/Mo in Fe-Mn crusts and nodules, they calculated an output flux of 1.5x109 Ni mol/yr.
-Gall et al. (2013) independently estimated the flux of Ni into Fe-Mn deposits by multiplying the accumulation rate of Fe-Mn crust and nodules (based off of five samples) by the average Fe-Mn crust concentration and an unexplained estimated seafloor coverage and calculated a total flux of 5.1x108 Ni mol/yr.
 Both estimates assume that Fe-Mn crusts and nodules are representative of all Fe-Mn deposits.
 In contrast, Little et al. (2020) slightly decoupled their estimates from Fe-Mn crusts by instead calculating the flux of Ni into a pelagic clay/oxic sink.
-Because their method of calculation functionally overlaps with how Fe-Mn deposits could be defined (i.e., deposits with Fe and Mn oxides), we consider this an estimate of the Fe-Mn deposit sink.
+Because their method of calculation functionally overlaps with how dispersed Fe-Mn deposits could be defined, we consider this an estimate of the Fe-Mn deposit sink.
 They assume that all Ni incorporated into pelagic clay is coupled to Mn and calculate the Ni flux by multiplying the seafloor coverage of clays, Mn accumulation rate in pelagic clays and Ni/Mn ratio of Fe-Mn crusts.
 They calculate the lowest range for Fe-Mn deposit sink, 1.5 to 5.9×108 Ni mol/yr.
 The estimates for this flux vary considerably and cover greatly differing sediment types.
 For Ni marine budgets, the most often used value is 5.1x108 Ni mol/yr (Ciscato et al., 2018; Gall et al., 2013; Gueguen and Rouxel, 2021).

 Organic Matter